 The film is a first-of-its-kind collaboration between Grammy® award-winning composer & conductor Eric Whitacre, producers Music Productions, scientists and visualizers from the Space Telescope Science Institute and multi award-winning artists 59 Productions.
 The score and film paint the incredible story of the Hubble Deep Field.
 Turning its gaze to a tiny and seemingly dark area of space (around one 24-millionth of the sky) for an 11-day long period, the Hubble Space Telescope revealed over 3,000 galaxies that had never previously been seen, each one composed of hundreds of billions of stars.

-The soundtrack features a new, epic Virtual Choir representing 120 countries: over 8,000 voices aged 4 to 87, alongside the Royal Philharmonic Orchestra and Eric Whitacre Singers.
+The soundtrack features an epic Virtual Choir representing 120 countries: over 8,000 voices aged 4 to 87, alongside the Royal Philharmonic Orchestra and Eric Whitacre Singers.
 The soundtrack is available from all good digital platforms.

-Deep Field will be seen in presentations in museums, galleries, at festivals and science & music festivals worldwide, both within NASA/ESA/STScI Hubble 30 celebrations and beyond .
-It can also be seen and heard in concert halls, with the film is projected as the symphony orchestra and chorus perform the work live.
+Deep Field can be seen in presentations in museums, galleries, at festivals and science & music festivals worldwide, both within NASA/ESA/STScI Hubble 30 celebrations and beyond .
+It can also be experienced in concert halls, with the film is projected as the symphony orchestra and chorus performed the work live.